 For these vehicles, you can claim the actual expenses you incur for your work-related travel.
 This includes costs such as fuel, oil, insurance, and loan interest along with the decline in value of the vehicle.
 You must keep receipts for all your expenses and records to show your work-related use of the vehicle.
-Although you aren't required to keep a logbook, it is the easiest way to show your work-related use of your vehicle.
+Although you aren't required to keep a logbook, it is the easiest way calculate your workrelated use of the vehicle.